 - In March 2022, the Alberta Utilities Commission (AUC) issued its 2023 decision holding the ROE at 8.5% and capital structure at 37% equity and 63% debt for the year.
 This was an outcome that EPCOR and other utilities had requested in letters filed in February 2022.
-The AUC has initiated a proceeding to evaluate a formulaic approach to establishing the cost of capital commencing in the year 2024. - Distribution's negotiated settlement for its 2023 Cost of Service Tariff Application was approved by the AUC in June 2022 and the AUC has initiated a proceeding to establish the parameters of the next PBR term, which will commence in 2024. - Transmission filed its 2023-2025 cost of service application September 2022 and reached a negotiated settlement with interveners February 2023.
-The settlement is now before the AUC for a decision. - The AUC continues to focus on minimizing regulatory burden and streamlining the regulatory approval process.
+The AUC has initiated a proceeding to evaluate a formulaic approach to establishing the cost of capital commencing in the year 2024. - Distribution's negotiated settlement for its 2023 Cost of Service Tariff Application was approved by the AUC in June 2022 and the AUC has initiated a proceeding to establish the parameters of the next PBR term, which will commence in 2024. - Transmission filed its 2023-2025 cost of service application September 2022 and a hearing is scheduled for March 2023. - The AUC continues to focus on minimizing regulatory burden and streamlining the regulatory approval process.